reduxjs/redux-toolkit/docs/api/configureStore.md

 ### `middleware`

-An optional array of Redux middleware functions.
+An optional array of Redux middleware functions

 If this option is provided, it should contain all the middleware functions you want added to the store. `configureStore` will automatically pass those to `applyMiddleware`.

 If not provided, `configureStore` will call `getDefaultMiddleware` and use the array of middleware functions it returns.

+Alternately, you may pass a callback function that will receive `getDefaultMiddleware` as its argument, and should return a middleware array.
+This lets you skip importing `getDefaultMiddleware` separately.
+If using TypeScript, prefer using this syntax, as we provide a more strongly-typed version of `getDefaultMiddleware` that will correctly retain the types of the provided middleware when constructing the store.

 For more details on how the `middleware` parameter works and the list of middleware that are added by default, see the [`getDefaultMiddleware` docs page](./getDefaultMiddleware.md).